test-kitchen/kitchen-vagrant/README.md

 If this value is nil, then Vagrant parameter `config.ssh.default.username` will be used (which is usually set to 'vagrant').

+### <a name="config-ssh-key"></a> ssh\_key

+This is the path to the private key file used for SSH authentication if you would like to use your own private ssh key instead of the default vagrant insecure private key.

+If this value is a relative path, then it will be expanded relative to the location of the main Vagrantfile.
+If this value is nil, then the default insecure private key that ships with Vagrant will be used.

 The default value is unset, or `nil`.

 ## <a name="development"></a> Development